fudank/gobutz1/README.md

 Guidelines for contributing to the project.

-This project is in open source so you can easily pull request or you can download itself if any user is facing any issue please be free to write on fudank249891@gmail.com I'm always here to learn together.
+This project is in open source so you can easily pull request or you can download itself if any user is facing any issue please be free to write on fudank249891@gmail.com or fudank2498@gmail.com I'm always here to learn together.